 The BPC conducts several conference calls, in-person meetings and webinars throughout the year.
 In-person meetings are usually held in conjunction with the NACHA Payments and AFP Annual Conferences.
 Calls, webinars, and in-person meetings are open to the public.

-BPC in-person meeting at the NACHA Payments 2019 conference in Orlando, FL
+- BPC in-person meeting at the AFP Annual Conference in Boston, MA

-Check back for dates and times of other topics we’re queuing up 2019, including:
+Check back for dates and times of other topics we’re queuing up, including: